kaushlendra-rai/BankingTransaction/README.md

-<b> About Explicit Headers</b>
+</br><b> About Explicit Headers</b></br>
 An application MUST use explicit media types as far as possbile and so should the consumers of the API.
 This is to ensure that the consumer/client knows what it is expecting.

 Lets say that for Transaction, we have two Representations:
 1) TransactionJob (Detailed representation containing most of the fields persisted) (Respective media type : "application/com.db.transaction.job+json")
 2) TransactionJobSummary  (Mostly have a smaller set of fields used by UI to show summary of transaction)  (Respective media type : "application/com.db.transaction.job.summary+json")

-The TransactionController, we will have two methods for same endpoint but corresponding to two different 'produces' media types)
+The TransactionController, we will have two methods for same endpoint but corresponding to two different 'produces' media types.

 In above case if for a resource 'v1/transaction/jobs/{jobid}', if a client wants summary of transaction, the provided ACCEPT header would be "application/com.db.transaction.job.summary+json" and for detailed, it would be "application/com.db.transaction.job+json"

 Headers:
-Preffered:
+Preffered:</br>
-Content-Type : application/com.db.funds.transfer.request+json
+Content-Type : application/com.db.funds.transfer.request+json</br>
-Accept : application/com.db.transaction.job+json
+Accept : application/com.db.transaction.job+json</br>

-Optionally, users can also ise generic media types for the same:
+Optionally, users can also ise generic media types for the same:</br>
-Content-Type : application/json
+Content-Type : application/json</br>
 Accept : application/json